Scorecard Research Beacon

 The plaintiff claims her working relationship with Brooks took a turn in May 2019 when she claims the Grammy-winning singer raped her on a professional trip to Los Angeles.

-According to the lawsuit, Roe alleges that she traveled to Los Angeles with Brooks and they were the "only two passengers" on his private jet.
+According to the lawsuit, Roe alleges she traveled to Los Angeles with Brooks and they were the "only two passengers" on his private jet.
 Once at their hotel, Roe says she learned that Brooks had "booked a hotel suite with one bedroom, and she did not have a separate room," the lawsuit alleges.

 Roe claims she felt "trapped" in the hotel room, where Brooks allegedly exposed himself and raped her.